kimmikirino/frontend-sample-test/README.md

 ## Overview

-Your challenge is to build a reactjs app that connects to the Github API (https://developer.github.com/v3/) and list all public repositories from your user.
+Your challenge is to build a reactjs/angular 2+ app that connects to the Github API (https://developer.github.com/v3/) and list all public repositories from your user.

 ## Feel free to

 - Create any UI/UX design, but responsive;
-- Use create-react-app or webpack as a build tool;
+- Use create-react-app/angular-cli or webpack as a build tool;
 - Use some features of ES6+;
 - Use any additional library;
 - Use pre processors;